-The Massachusetts Regional STEM Networks bring together public and private K-12 schools and districts, public and private higher education institutions, business and industry, regional employment/workforce investment boards and non-profit organizations around STEM to address local education and workforce needs.
-As a regional system, managed by the Department of Higher Education under the direction of the STEM Advisory Council, the networks play a key role in cultivating interest and engagement in STEM activities in their regions, particularly among business, community and school leaders.
+The Massachusetts Regional STEM Networks (RSN) bring together K-12 schools, 2-year and 4-year institutions of higher education, business and industry, regional employment/workforce investment boards and non-profit organizations around STEM to address local education and workforce needs.
+As a regional system, managed by the Massachusetts Department of Higher Education under the direction of the STEM Advisory Council, the networks play a key role in cultivating interest and engagement in STEM activities in their regions, particularly among business, community and school leaders.

 msen executive committee

-MSEN is led by a small group of dedicated individuals representing various STEM interests..
+MSEN is led by a group of dedicated stakeholders representing the